-For 25 years, Cultural Care Au Pair has helped American parents secure flexible, affordable, live-in childcare.
-We have placed over 95,000 screened and trained au pairs from all over the world to live with families and provide childcare for up to two years.
+For over 25 years, Cultural Care Au Pair has helped American parents secure flexible, affordable, live-in childcare.
+We have placed over 100,000 screened and trained au pairs from all over the world to live with families and provide childcare for up to two years.

 Au pair childcare is a unique alternative to day care or nannies—one that is growing in popularity with American families.
 Au pairs are live-in childcare providers, ages 18-26 years old, from different countries around the world.
-They provide 45 hours per week of flexible childcare, household help and cultural experience for $360 per week (per family, not per child).
+They provide 45 hours per week of flexible childcare, household help and cultural experience for $375 per week based on 49 program weeks (per family, not per child).

 Through our recent press releases and latest media coverage, we invite you to learn more about the leading au pair program and how Cultural Care Au Pair is providing flexible, affordable childcare to families across the U.S. For additional updates, visit our blog, Au Pair Buzz.
 For media inquiries or a complete press kit, contact Susan Robinson at email@example.com.

 Choosing Childcare: How to Decide if Au Pair Care is Right for You